zopefoundation/zope.app.apidoc/src/zope/app/apidoc/codemodule/directives.rst

 since uncontrolled importing of modules in a running application is considered a security hole.

-By default the flag is set to false:
+By default the flag is set to false (of course, this depends on the order in which tests are run and what ZCML has been configured or if this was manually changed, so we can't really rely on the default here):

   >>> from zope.app.apidoc import classregistry
+  >>> classregistry.__import_unknown_modules__ = False
   >>> classregistry.__import_unknown_modules__
   False